Skip to main content

 Roles: Owner, Admin, Staff and optional on custom roles

-Plans: Available on Plus, Advanced and Scale
+Plans: Available on Plus and Advanced

-You can easily connect Syft to the cloud accounting and ecommerce software that you use for most of your entities.
+You can easily connect Syft to the cloud accounting and e-commerce software that you use for most of your entities.
 However, you may have entities or accounting data that is infrequent, doesn't require a bank account integration or doesn't warrant the use of a fully-fledged accounting platform.

 Adding this entity as a journal entity on Syft is a great way to keep compliant and still have all the analytical power of Syft at your disposal.

-What are journals
+What are journals?

 Journals are how you record financial transactions.
-To create a journal, you enter details of a transaction.
+To create a journal, enter details of a transaction.
 Every journal entry includes certain information such as the date of the transaction, affected accounts, description, and amount.
 You can also include other information in journals such as customer or supplier details, allocations to divisions, currency types and tax codes.

 Syft uses the information from journals to create financial reports.
-This includes everything from the profit and loss statement, balance sheet, cash flow statements and KPIs through to visualizations, forecasts; and customer and product analytics.
+This includes everything from the profit and loss statement, balance sheet, cash flow statements and KPIs through to visualizations, forecasts, and customer and product analytics.

-What are journal entities
+What are journal entities?

 Journal entities are entities that start from scratch, i.e. there is no underlying account or transactional data.
 Journal entities allow you to record financial transactions by posting journals.